 If we do not step in, the problem of bullying festers, and causes acute harm and distress.
 If we do not put a stop to it, we have a school that has a culture of bullying as a central feature of its day to day functioning as an educational setting.
 If we fail to address bullying effectively, we condone it and allow it to flourish.

-Some of the workshop themes tie in well with a book I am writing about the life and legacy of Einer Boberg (1935-1995), a speech therapist who made a name for himself in the field of stuttering treatment and research.
+Some of the workshop themes tie in well with a book I am writing about the life and legacy of Einer Boberg (1935-1995), a Canadian speech therapist and researcher.

 Between 1988 and about 2003, a period of fifteen years, I was actively involved in volunteer work on behalf of people who stutter.
 Since then, my volunteer work has focused more on local history and land-use decision making.

 Getting back to volunteer work on behalf of people who stutter means that I am again getting up to speed on topics that I was actively involved with many years ago.
 Fortunately I’m in touch with people – such as Arun Khanna, moderator for my Nov.
 8, 2020 workshop – who have been very active with the Canadian Stuttering Association.
 They have helped me get up to speed.

 Research regarding bullying and how best to deal with it

 In preparing for my workshop, I’ve referred to a handout from an International Stuttering Awareness Day (ISAD) presentation at the University of Toronto on Oct.
 21, 2007.

 Click here to access the Oct.
 21, 2007 handout >

 At this post, I will review excerpts from the handout and add comments based on more recent study of the topics at hand.